emptymalei/StatisticalPhysics/_sources/index.rst.txt

 Statistical mechanics is the mechanics of large bodies using statistical methods.

 * Classical mechanics is Newton's great plan of kinematics.
-* Large number of bodies means a lot of degrees of freedom (DoFs).
-The system is large if it is consisting Avogadro's number of particles.
+* A Large number of bodies means a lot of degrees of freedom (DoFs).
+The system is large if it is consisting of Avogadro's number of particles.
 That being said, we would study DoFs of the order :math:`10^{23}`.
-* Each member of the system is responsible for the properties of the whole system but we can't explain everything using the single particle properties.
+* Each member of the system is responsible for the properties of the whole system but we can't explain everything using the single-particle properties.
 More is different.

 How did we end up with probabilities?